 OpenCycleMap (aka Cloudmade Topo) is a variation that includes contour lines and hiking trails.
 Data is added to OpenStreetMap by users like us, wiki style.
 If your favorite trails are not there, then you can add them and the world will be a better place for it.

-- GPS Accuracy - The iPhone 4S and 5 should be more accurate than the iPhone 4 because it uses both GPS and GLONASS satellites.
+- GPS Accuracy - In theory the iPhone 4S and 5 should be more accurate than the iPhone 4 because they use both GPS and GLONASS satellites.